 The Strict Site Isolation feature was aimed at enterprises but can be used by anyone to add a new layer of security in the Chrome browser.
 While this feature will help harden the security but will also increase memory usage by approximately 10–20%.
 So if your computer RAM is already low, you might not want to try this feature.

-Enable Strict Site Isolation in Chrome
+Enable or Disable Strict Site Isolation in Chrome

 Enable Strict Site Isolation via Chrome flags

 - Type chrome://flags in the address bar and hit the Enter key.